zealbell/WobbleMeshImageView/README.md

  of fine Jargon until you try your hands on the code...
 I also found it so too.

  The size of your Mesh is always **=** `(MeshWidth/wobbleColumns+1) * (MeshHeight/wobbleRows+1) * 2` and
- by default this is how create a new mesh over the ImageView
+ by default this is how to create a new mesh over the ImageView

 <img src="shots/wobb0.png" width="49%">